antonymncube/-TaskSprint/README.md

 # TaskManager
 ### 'Program description'
-This is a simple program that handle tasks in an organisation in terms of which employee is assigned which task and when should the task be completed.
+This is a basic software that manages tasks in an organization by determining which person is allocated which assignment and when the task should be done.
-The program also tracks the progess of the whole tasks in the company.
+The application also monitors the progress of all tasks in the organization.

 ### 'How to use the program'
-N.B - The program runs on the console.
+N.B - The program is executed on the console.

 Restrictions and Constrains
-Only admin user can register a new user. admin user details are username : admin password : admin
+A new user may only be registered by the administrator. administrato user information username : admin password : admin

-Only Registered users can access the system
+The system is only accessible to registered users.

-Any registered user can access the system  to check the overall tasks and other reasons except for registering another user.(To access the system as a user check the user file to get login details of any user)
+Except for enrolling another user, any registered user can use the system to monitor the overall tasks and for other reasons.
+N.B To access the system as a user, look in the user file for any user's login information.